civo/client-rubygem/README.md

 The API library consists of a handful of [Flexirest](https://github.com/andyjeffries/flexirest) classes that implement the Civo API.
 There is full documentation on the API available at https://api.civo.com/doc/.

-## API Version 2
+## API Version 1

-To upgrade to version 2 of the API, you'd need to make the following changes:
+If you are hitting an old legacy v1 API (i.e. not running against api.civo.com), you'd need to make the following changes:

-1. Set `ENV["CIVO_API_VERSION"]` to be `2` in your initializer
+1. Set `ENV["CIVO_API_VERSION"]` to be `1` in your initializer
-2. While legacy tokens are usable at the moment, in the future this will change to be an administrator API key and secret.
+2. While legacy tokens are usable in v1 API servers at the moment, in the future this will change to be an administrator API key and secret.
 More to follow...